-Hospitality Development Europe - Big Projects and Big Players
+Hospitality Development USA - Big Projects and Big Players

 TOPHOTELPROJECTS‘ CEO Rolf W. Schmidt will present the latest facts and figures about the current hotel construction pipeline in the USA and will take a closer look at the pipeline in the New York compared to other cities worldwide.
 He will also present some masterpiece projects which are currently under construction.
 Besides a general outlook for the hotel market in the USA, Rolf will give tips which hot hotel brands are worth keeping an eye on.

 Change Table Session 7